 The conventional solution is to have dedicated personnel and a number exclusively for customer care.
 An advanced answer is to have an after-hours phone number.
-You can get one by downloading a second number app, without having to get a new phone or SIM.
+You can get one by getting second phone number, without having to get a new phone or SIM.

 With an after-hours phone number, you can direct all work calls to the app and not be disturbed on your personal phone number.
+Thanks to Chalkboard's working hours feature, you can set working hours so you and your team don't get messages and calls when you're not working.
 You can also set up your business voicemail to route customer complaints.

 As long as there are businesses, there will be customer complaints.
 As a local business owner, it’s important to realise that a customer grievance isn’t a reflection of your dedication to your business.
 When you understand what kind of customer complaint you’re dealing with, it will be easier to handle it.